Council of Ten: Composition

 Elections took place annually in August and others in September.
 The Council, which met at least weekly, had the power to impose punishments upon nobles, including banishment and capital punishment.
-On the council's orders, Doge Marino Faliero was executed in 1355, and the Count of Carmagnola in 1432.
+On the council's orders, Doge Marino Faliero was executed after the failed Faliero coup in 1355, and the Count of Carmagnola in 1432.
 The body's deliberations were highly secretive, and members of the Council of Ten took an oath of secrecy.
 Thomas Madden wrote: "The three capi of the Ten served for a month at a time and, to avoid any opportunity for bribery, were forbidden to leave the Ducal Palace during their tenure of office."

 Powers

 Historian Edward Wallace Muir Jr. wrote: "The Council of Ten stood somewhat apart from the hierarchy of offices but was proverbially powerful.
 With its secret funds, system of anonymous informers, police powers, and broad jurisdictional mandate over matters of state security, the members of the Council of Ten, along with those of the Collegio, rotated offices among themselves and constituted the inner circle of oligarchical patricians who, in effect, ruled the republic."
 During the War of the League of Cambrai, for example, the Council had responsibility for finding ways to pay for the state's military expenses.

 From the 1490s through the 1530s, the Council of Ten and other Venetian authorities enacted sumptuary laws.
 In 1506, the Ten enacted an anti-banqueting law, seeking to prevent ambitious noblemen from engaging in vote buying by hosting lavish dinner parties at the compaginie della calza (exclusive social societies).
 The law specifically prohibited women other than the wives of members from attending such dinners.

 The Council was formally tasked with maintaining the security of the Republic and preserving the government from overthrow or corruption.
 However, its small size and ability to rapidly make decisions led to more mundane business being referred to it, and by 1457 it was enjoying almost unlimited authority over all governmental affairs.
 In particular, it oversaw Venice's diplomatic and intelligence services, managed its military affairs, and handled legal matters and enforcement.
 By the end of the sixteenth century, the Council of Ten had become Venice's spy chiefs, overseeing the city's vast intelligence network.